 To install Tweepy, open your Anaconda Prompt (Windows), Terminal (macOS/Linux) or shell (Linux), then execute the following command:

-Windows users might need to run the Anaconda Prompt as an Administrator for proper software installation privileges.
+Windows users might need to run the Anaconda Prompt as an Administrator.
 To do so, right-click Anaconda Prompt in the start menu and select More > Run as administrator.